 I should reiterate that we are only in the second week of May.
 Pinto has not yet been around the league that proverbial "second time."
 But at the same time, he's demonstrating thus far that he has improved from 2012, that he can catch a good game (he has a good arm from what I've seen, but I have heard that he needs work framing pitches), and that it's time to start considering where he sits on the Twins' depth chart.

 For my Twins' catching depth chart, I'm simply not going to count Drew Butera.
 It's the fan's prerogative, right?
 Nothing personal, but I've seen enough.
-He's earning more than major league minimum, and the Twins have 2 other catchers that can do his job for less.
-So as of today, my Twins' depth chart at catcher is: Joe Mauer; Ryan Doumit; Chris Herrmann; Josmil Pinto.
-If Pinto keeps that average above .300, keeps hitting for extra bases -- and if Herrmann fails to correct his early season slide -- I'm prepared to switch to switch those final two positions as early as July, when Pinto more than likely will catch at New Britain Stadium as a member of the Eastern League All-Star Team.
+He's earning more than major league minimum and the Twins have 2 other catchers that can do his job for less.
+So as of today, my Twins' depth chart at catcher is: Joe Mauer, Ryan Doumit, Chris Herrmann, Josmil Pinto.
+If Pinto keeps that average above .300, keeps hitting for extra bases -- and if Herrmann fails to correct his early season slide -- I'm prepared to switch those final two positions as soon as July, when Pinto more than likely will catch at New Britain Stadium as a member of the Eastern League All-Star Team.

 There's a long way to go in 2013.
 But so far, so good with Josmil Pinto.